Kanedaa/SWG_Benchmark_Tool_Pub/README.md

 Additionally, it is necessary to have permission to manage services, as this is essential for starting and stopping the csc_vpnagent process.

-It is important to mention that this test isn't perfect.
-Some IPs in the SWG range that aren't meant for SWG proxy services might still respond on port 80, which could affect the results.
-Also, because https://cachecheck.opendns.com/ uses CAPTCHA, we can't fully automate this part of the test right now.

-In the future, if time permits, I may attempt to enhance the reliability of this third test.
+With version 1.1, this test is more reliable as it now fetches confirmed SWG DC IPs from the GitHub repository, which is updated every 5 hours with fresh data.

-Starting with version 1.1, the tool now supports testing against SWG DCs based in India.
+Starting with version 1.1, the tool now supports testing against SWG DCs located in India.

 --------------------------------------------------------------------------------------------

-If you would like to share feedback, please feel free to reach out via email or LinkedIn. kporzezr@cisco.com https://www.linkedin.com/in/konrad-porzezynski/
+If you would like to share feedback, please feel free to reach out via email or LinkedIn. conrad.pretorian@gmail.com https://www.linkedin.com/in/konrad-porzezynski/